Articles of Incorporation and Bylaws (click link to download pdf version)

 Current directorship rotations shall continue until this Bylaw is amended.

-Section 3.7.
+Section 3.8.
 Election Committee.
 The Board of Directors, at the member meeting shall appoint an Election Committee of not less than three and not more than seven members, from among the membership, who are neither directors, known candidates for directors, nor close relatives of, or members of the same household of directors or known candidates for directors.
 The Election Committee shall consist of no less than one member from “District 1," one member from “District 2," and one member from “District 3” present at such meeting.
-The Election Committee shall, by a majority vote thereof, resolve any question that arises at the meeting concerning the election of directors or balloting on an issue, which is not specifically provided for by law, these articles of association or the bylaws.
-In the exercise of its responsibility, the Committee shall have available to it the advice of counsel provided by the Cooperative.
+The Election Committee shall, by a majority vote thereof, resolve any question that arises at the meeting concerning the election of directors or balloting on an issue, which is not specifically provided for by law, the Articles of Incorporation or the Bylaws.
+In the exercise of its responsibility, the Election Committee shall have available to it the advice of counsel provided by the Cooperative.
 In the event a protest or objection is filed concerning any election, such protest or objection must be filed during, or within three (3) business days following the adjournment of, the meeting in which the voting is conducted.
-The Committee shall thereupon be reconvened, upon notice from its chairman, not less than seven (7) days after such protest or objection is filed.
-The Committee shall hear such evidence as is presented by the protestor(s) or objector(s), who may be heard in person, by counsel, or both, and any opposing evidence; and the Committee, by a vote of a majority of those present and voting, shall, within a reasonable time but not later than fifteen (15) days after such hearing, render its decision, the result of which may be to affirm the election, to change the outcome thereof, or to set it aside.
-The Committee may not affirmatively act on any matter unless a majority of the Committee is present.
-The Committee’s decisions on all such questions shall be final.
+The Election Committee shall thereupon be reconvened, upon notice from its chairperson, not less than seven (7) days after such protest or objection is filed.
+The Election Committee shall hear such evidence as is presented by the protestor(s) or objector(s), who may be heard in person, by counsel, or both, and any opposing evidence; and the Election Committee, by a vote of a majority of those present and voting, shall, within a reasonable time but not later than fifteen (15) days after such hearing, render its decision, the result of which may be to affirm the election, to change the outcome thereof, or to set it aside.
+The Election Committee may not affirmatively act on any matter unless a majority of the Election Committee is present.
+The Election Committee’s decisions on all such questions shall be final.

-2. Reading of the notice of the meeting and proof of the mailing thereof, or the waiver or waivers of notice of the meeting, as the case may be;
+- Reading of the notice of the meeting and proof of the mailing thereof, or the waiver or waivers of notice of the meeting, as the case may be;

-Section 3.9.
+Section 3.10.
 Rules of Order.
-At all meetings of the members, of the board of directors and of any committees thereof, meeting procedure shall be governed by the latest edition of Robert’s Rules of Order, except to the extent such procedure is otherwise determined by law, by the Articles of Incorporation, or by the bylaws.
+At all meetings of the members, of the Board of Directors and of any committees thereof, meeting procedure shall be governed by the latest edition of Robert’s Rules of Order, except to the extent such procedure is otherwise determined by law, by the Articles of Incorporation, or by the bylaws.